A container-/cgroup-aware substitute for the GHC RTS -N flag.

 cgroup-rts-threads

-This library provides a container-/cgroup-aware substitute for GHC's RTS -N
+This library provides a container-/cgroup-aware substitute for GHC's RTS -N flag, used to set the number of runtime threads.

-flag, this library considers the number of cpu cores (as reported by GHC.Conc.getNumProcessors
+Similar to the RTS -N flag, this library considers the number of cpu cores (as reported by GHC.Conc.getNumProcessors) to set this number.

-flag, this library observes the process' cgroup cpu quota to constrain the number of runtime threads, as applicable.
+Unlike the RTS -N flag, this library observes the process' cgroup cpu quota to constrain the number of runtime threads, as applicable.

-When running outside of a cgroup, or on a platform other than linux, this library matches the behavior of -N
+When running outside of a cgroup, or on a platform other than linux, this library matches the behavior of -N.

 See the Why? section for details.